Pierre-Lannoy/wp-ip-locator/SHORTCODES.md

 - `class`: the css class name(s), for example `"my-image-class"`
 - `style`: the css style, for example `"width:20px;float:left;"`
 - `id`: the css id, for example `"my-image-id"`
-- `alt`: the alternative text, for example `"flag country for the visitor"`
+- `alt`: the alternative text, for example `"this is a country flagr"`

 ## Language name
 IP Locator tries, for each detected country, to "infer" its main language.
 It isn't an "error-proof" method (as many countries have more than one official language), but it gives significantly good results.
 To render this language name, use the following shortcode: